 - The absence of a conflict of interest policy; and

-- A lack of knowledge about applicable state laws that may place additional restrictions or procedural requirements on transactions with insiders.
+- A lack of knowledge about applicable state laws that may place additional restrictions or procedural requirements on

 The private inurement doctrine is often overlooked because of its overlap with the private benefit doctrine which subsumes the private inurement doctrine.
 Additionally, the penalty of revocation has historically not been enforced except in egregious cases.
 However, regardless of whether an organization would face such a severe penalty at the hands of the IRS, the private inurement doctrine is a cornerstone principle that all public charities should understand.